Table of Contents

 How Much Light?

+Pothos likes indirect bright light, but can also deal with low light.
 You know it’s getting too much light if the leaves started to get paler.
 If the leaves start to lose the lighter veining, then your Pothos is not getting enough light.

 How Much Water?

+Pothos is one of those plants that likes its soil to dry out before another watering.
+Don’t let it sit in mud.
 One way you can avoid the wet root problem is by making sure you have good drainage in your pot.
 A hole in the bottom or some rocks at the bottom for the water to trickle out.
+Pothos will let you know when it needs a drink.
+You can tell by droopy leaves.

 Any Special Considerations?

-Snake Plant
+Snake Plant (Dracaena trifasciata)

 Why I like it:

 The snake plant is one of those plants that is allegedly (nearly) impossible to kill.
 I have killed one before, so it’s not impossible, but it also was not easy to do.
 It takes many months of real neglect.
 So, I appreciate the grit of the snake plant.
+They have thick, upright leaves that are green with yellow or white edges.
+They come in different varieties, such as tall ones with sword-like leaves or short ones with cylindrical leaves.

 How Much Light?

-If the snake had it’s way, it would be in bright indirect sunlight.
-But, being the laid back, hard to kill plant it is, it’s totally fine in a shady corner, too.
+If the snake had its way, it would be in bright indirect sunlight.
+But, being the laid-back, hard-to-kill plant it is, it’s totally fine in a shady corner, too.
 It’s a very forgiving plant.

 How Much Water?